davidrobin/docker-wordpress/README.md

 ## 2. Install the docker image

-Create a new folder, download `docker-compose.yml` file
+Create a new folder, download the `docker-compose.yml` file in it

 Set some variables in this file: